data-edu/data-science-in-education/_book/16-teaching-data-science.md

 ## Summary

 In this section, we described the pedagogical principles for this book and strategies for teaching data science.
 We also directed attention to more general strategies for teaching and learning.
-Teaching data science is a relatively new area, but data science educators are not alone, given resources that are beign developed and those that can be adapted from other disciplines and the wider body of educational research.
+Teaching data science is a relatively new area, but data science educators are not alone, given resources that are begin developed and those that can be adapted from other disciplines and the wider body of educational research.